localvoid/cxx-benchmark-count-digits/README.rst

 Running Benchmarks
 ==================

-To run benchmarking script yout need to install `R language
+To run benchmarking script you need to install `R language
 <http://www.r-project.org/>`_ and `ggplot2 <http://ggplot2.org/>`_.

 Make sure that you set cpu governor mode to performance, so the